victorjoh/twinpin/README.md

 # twinpin
 ![twinpin screenshot](images/screenshot.png "twinpin screenshot")

-twinpin is a minimal twin-stick arena shooter.
+twinpin is a minimal twin-stick shooter.
 The two players control their characters with gamepads.
 So far I have only tried it with a Sony DualShock 4 V2.
 I develop this game to satisfy my functional programming itch.